-Automatic, manual, and CVT: The different types of transmissions explained
+Automatic vs. manual vs. CVT: Different types of transmissions explained

 With the notable exception of a continuously variable transmission (CVT), a transmission is a metal case that contains a series of gears, hence the name gearbox.
 Each gear has a specific ratio to ensure the wheels don’t spin at the same speed as the engine.

 Torque from the engine enters the transmission through the input shaft, goes through the gears, and comes out through the output shaft.
-How it reaches the wheels from there depends on whether the car is front-, mid-, or rear-engined, and whether it’s front-, rear-, or all-wheel drive.
+How it reaches the wheels from there depends on whether the car is front-, mid-, or rear-engined, and whether it’s front- or rear- or all-wheel drive.

 The most common types of transmissions are automatic, manual, and CVT.
-We’ve detailed them all to help you choose wisely the next time you buy a car.
+We’ve detailed them all to help you choose wisely the next time you buy a car, whether you’re considering a used car or the best SUV on the road.

 Manual transmission